klees/ILIAS/docs/development/tb-strategy.md

-# Strategy of the Technical Board - July 2023
+# Strategy of the Technical Board - Sep 2025

 ## Introduction